What is co-op?

 The Activity phase includes seeking, finding, and working in a co-op position.
 Working closely with employers over the years, the CCIS Co-op Team has developed many diverse co-op positions.
 These are contained in a database that students are allowed to search once they pass Final Clearance.
 Students follow the parameters set by the CCIS Co-op Team and indicate to which companies they want their resumes referred.
 The Co-op Faculty Coordinators will send their resumes to those companies where appropriate.
 Students may also seek positions on their own.

-The Reflection phase occurs after each co-op period.
+The Reflection phase occurs during and after each co-op period.
 Students are required to write a Reflection Report which ties in with their goals set at the beginning of their co-op experience.
 They must also attend a mandatory group reflection meeting in which they can discuss their co-op experiences and how their experiences have shaped their career goals.
 Students complete a self-evaluation and employers evaluate their students’ performances on the job.
 Both evaluations are discussed with the faculty coordinator prior to a subsequent co-op.
 Students receive a grade for each co-op semester, which is dependent on their successful completion of all three phases.

 What kinds of co-op jobs are available?